 If you like the idea of flying something big and gentle, vintage rc airplanes offer an excellent opportunity.
 They are inherently very stable and forgiving, and are very satisfying to build!

-I can personally recommend an Old Timer as a very satisfying way of enjoying some relaxing radio control flight.
+I can personally recommend this rc airplane type as a very satisfying way of enjoying some relaxing radio control flight.